breathe-doc/breathe/README.rst

 - `nijel <http://github.com/nijel>`_
 - `sebastianschaetz <http://github.com/sebastianschaetz>`_

-For there contributions; improving the code and the documentation.
+For their contributions; improving the code and the documentation.
 And thanks to:

 - Dimitri van Heesch for `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_.
 - Georg Brandl for `Sphinx <http://sphinx.pocoo.org>`_.